What's prime time look like at Atlantic City casinos? 'It's so discouraging.'

 "It's going to be a long, slow winter," Lupo said.
 "And there are going to be less people here and less people working."

-The pandemic economy has taken a severe toll on casino workers, especially tipped workers like cocktail servers and bartenders, says Bob McDevitt, head of Unite Here's Local 54, which, pre-COVID-19 had 10,000 employed workers in Atlantic City and now has about 7,000.
+The pandemic economy has taken a severe toll on casino workers, especially tipped workers like cocktail servers and bartenders, said Bob McDevitt, head of Unite Here Local 54, which, pre-COVID-19 had 10,000 employed workers in Atlantic City and now has about 7,000.

 McDevitt said the union has had about 200 workers test positive but "almost none of them we could trace back to work.
 It was almost always a family member, a gathering."